joeltaydy/SIA_APP_CustomerServiceAnalyzer-/README.md

 # SIA_APP_CustomerServiceAnalyzer-
 This is for demo submission for Singapore Airlines AppChallenge 2018.
 Team AKOV
 Problem statement: Offloaded Passenger Compensation Process.
 The analyzer attempts to address customer dissatisfaction at check-in to measure success (for service recovery) upon offloading.
-This supports the main objective to remove the negative relations that passengers have with being ”bumped off”.
+This supports the main objective of removing the negative relations that passengers have with being ”bumped off”.

 # Sample Demo